iluwatar/java-design-patterns/data-locality/README.md

 In the data-locality module, the pattern is demonstrated using a game loop that processes a bunch of game entities.
 These entities are decomposed into different domains: AI, physics, and rendering.

-The GameEntity class is the main class that represents a game entity.
-It contains an array of AiComponent, PhysicsComponent, and RenderComponent objects.
+The `GameEntity` class is the main class that represents a game entity.
+It contains an array of `AiComponent`, `PhysicsComponent`, and `RenderComponent` objects.
 These components represent different aspects of a game entity.

 ```java
 public class GameEntity {